donhenton/angular4-restaurant/README.md

 * npm install @types/postal --save-dev to keep ng build happy

 ## Gotchas
-Services cannot be exported as default see https://github.com/angular/angular-cli/issues/3834 reply by amiram
+* Services cannot be exported as default see https://github.com/angular/angular-cli/issues/3834 reply by amiram
+* to remove interface warnings on rebuild of dev: https://github.com/angular/angular-cli/issues/2034 see strake7 comment, change module to commonjs in tsconfig.app.json from es2015